simonpartridge86/SoCial-App-Frontend/README.md

 ## Dev Manual

+The app can be viewed in deployment [here](https://socialbymishmash.netlify.app/).

-This project has yet to be deployed, but can be run locally using the following instructions:
+Alternatively, the app can be run locally using the following instructions:

 Clone the project front-end and back-end separately: